Anjigadu/spring_mvc_tutorial/spring_mvc_notes.md

 > This is not a replacement for @Controller @ RequestMapping won't work.

+`@ExceptionHandler`

+> This is to handle the exceptions in the bean.

+> For the types of exception configured in the annotation, whenver it occured spring will invoke this method.

 `Model class`

 > This is a map class used to pass values from controller to the jsp page